FAQ

 Who are your typical clients?

-I strive to build a practice that advances justice, equity, and antiracism.
-The economic system in the US has disproportionately benefited white people like me for centuries, and made it more difficult for so many people to access resources like financial planning.
-If we are a good fit to work together and you identify as Black, Indigenous, and/or a Person of Color, and are concerned about paying the fee, please let me know and I will work to be helpful to you at no cost.
+I strive to build a practice that advances equity, feminism, and antiracism.
+The economic system in the US has disproportionately benefited white men like me for centuries, and made it more difficult for so many people to access resources like financial planning.
+The financial planning industry is unfortunately ~80% white and male.

 Who is your custodian?